 A:The descendants of the final residents in Pecos Pueblo now live at Jemez Pueblo.
 The governing body of the Pecos Pueblo is in close consultation with Pecos National Historical Park.

 Q: Is the Park on old Route 66?

-A: Yes and no. From 1926 to 1937, Route 66 followed the Old Pecos Trail from Santa Rosa through Pecos to Santa Fe.
-In 1937, the governor of New Mexico lost the re-election.
-Blaming politicians in Santa Fe he, in a last act of defiance, re-routed Highway 66 to Albuquerque and bypassed Santa Fe (and Pecos) altogether.
+A: Yes.
+From 1926 to 1937, the original Route 66 followed the Old Pecos Trail from Santa Rosa through Pecos to Santa Fe.
+In 1937, Route 66 re-routed Highway 66 to Albuquerque and bypassed Santa Fe (and Pecos) altogether.

 Q: Where does the name Pecos come from?

 A: The name Pecos first appears in Spanish records in the late 1500s.
 The name is derived from Pàékilâ, a Native Towa word which means "the Place above the water.”
 To the Spanish, the word (or a similar one heard in the Rio Grande valley from another pueblo) sounded like "Pecos," and that became the name that was used to refer to the area.

 A: Pueblo is a Spanish word meaning village or town.

 Q: Where did the people of Pecos Pueblo get their water?

 A:The Pecos River and Glorieta Creek.
 Glorieta Creek, which was the easiest and closest source as it runs next to Pecos Pueblo, was the primary source of water for the pueblo.
 However, numerous springs in and around the Pueblo would have also been used as a water source.